-The rest of the calibration does not need to be adapted, regardless of the SAM structure.
-Therefore, it should not be modified.
+The rest of the calibration does not need to be adapted, if the SAM structure is the same as in our example, and if no other information is available.
+If so, it should not be modified.
 The user interested in further information on the calibration process will find a thorough explanation of every step in Appendix F of DLRM.